 Is it your goal to compete on a college track and field team?

 With more than 600,000 men’s track and field high school athletes, it can be difficult for men’s track and field recruits to stand out from the crowd and get noticed by college coaches.
 Only 4.8 percent of those athletes will go on to compete on an NCAA college track and field team, and a mere 1.9 percent will compete for a Division 1 school.
 Track and field recruiting also occurs on an international level—about 9 percent of all international student-athletes at the NCAA D1 level compete at a men's track and field college, making up about 0.5 percent of D1 rosters.
 Needless to say, getting recruited to compete in college is extremely competitive.
 Men’s track and field athletes who want to make it to the next level must go through the college track and field recruiting process.

 To get recruited for a men’s track and field program and land a scholarship, student-athletes not only have to perform at a high level both athletically and academically but also understand how the track and field recruiting process works.
 From discovering which colleges have the best track and field programs, to reaching out to coaches, this is a multi-year journey with many milestones along the way.

 While the college track and field recruiting process can be challenging, we’ve created this men’s track and field recruiting guide, which outlines the steps athletes and their families need to take to get recruited for college track and field programs.
 Use this sport-specific information alongside our college recruiting guide, which outlines the recruiting process from start to Signing Day.
-NCAA track and field recruiting and scholarship information.
+See this other article on getting recruited for NCAA track and field.

 Review the college men’s track and field NCAA recruiting rules and calendar